benbenz/katapult/notes.md

   - [x] explode uploads between instance setup, env setup and run setup ...
   - [x] maybe we should not put the script arguments in the hash ?
 This is more a runtime thing
   - [x] allocate job to instance before doing anything
-  - [x] CloudRunInstance class stores the client once for all (for a region) >> it will store just the region
+  - [x] CloudSendInstance class stores the client once for all (for a region) >> it will store just the region
   - [x] use instance class
-  - [x] rewrite CloudRun to handle plurality / new config
+  - [x] rewrite CloudSend to handle plurality / new config
   - [x] run-dry to check CPUs settings compatibilty BEFORE job assignation >> we separated start() and deploy()
   - [ ] online vs offline bin packing >> online bin packing used by the nano instance (use yield?)
   - [x] improve handling of uploaded files: